-All faculty are eligible to be nominated except for recipients of the award in the past four years: Abdul Siddiqui and Gene Ellis (2008), Mark A. Casteel (2009), Harley Hartman and Frank Miller (2010), and Charles (Chuck) L. Kennedy and Judith K. McCormick (2011), Sukhdeep Gill and Stephen K. Lentz (2012), Anne Vardo-Zalik and Christopher Rodkey (2013), and Andy Landis and Jorge Santiago-Blay (2014).
+All faculty are eligible to be nominated except for recipients of the award in the past four years: Charles (Chuck) L. Kennedy and Judith K. McCormick (2011), Sukhdeep Gill and Stephen K. Lentz (2012), Anne Vardo-Zalik and Christopher Rodkey (2013), and Andy Landis and Jorge Santiago-Blay (2014).

-This nomination form is for faculty who taught in fall 2014 or are teaching in fall 2012 and/or spring 2013.
+This nomination form is for faculty who taught in fall 2014 or are teaching in spring 2015.
 Be as specific as possible with your comments about your nominee.
-When the committee receives something such as "she's a great professor and definitely deserves the award," it doesn't help much in making a decision.
+When the committee receives something such as “she’s a great professor and definitely deserves the award,” it doesn’t help much in making a decision.